Highpoint2000/webserver-scanner/README.md

 - If the server is locked, the scanner will no longer work

 ## History:

+### v2.7a (only works from web server version 1.2.8.1 !!!)

+- Added options to set scanIntervalTime and scanBandwith in the configuration file
+- Delay serialport connection loss check on startup (thanks to AmateurRadioDude)
+- Added signal strength to logfile

 ### v2.6c (only works from web server version 1.2.8.1 !!!)